By Jerry Wilkinson

 Another of Plantation Key's landmarks is the McKee castle, former McKee Museum of Sunken Treasure.
 Arthur McKee Jr. worked as a diver for the Navy in 1941 and 1942 on the construction of the freshwater pipeline.
 In 1946 he begin excavating the remains of the 1733 lost Spanish fleet.
 Amongst cannons, ballast and other treasures were silver coins dated 1732.
 He brought up so many bars of silver that he gained the nickname of "Silver Bar McKee."
 His finds inspired him to form an incorporation and build a museum at Treasure Harbor in 1949.
 Three years later he opened his "Treasure Fortress," which is known today (1999) as Treasure Village.
 Art McKee is often referred to as "the father of modern treasure diving."
 Lately it is used as a Montessori school To learn more of Art McKee, please Check Here.

-Another landmark is Plantation Yacht Harbor, formerly Plantation
+Still another landmark is Plantation Yacht Harbor, formerly Plantation

 According to the George Albury family, George sold the property